Irada Ashumova

-Irada Suleyman qizi Ashumova (born February 25, 1958, in Baku, Azerbaijan SSR) is an Azerbaijani sport shooter.
+Irada Suleyman qizi Ashumova (born 25 February 1958 in Baku, Azerbaijan SSR) is an Azerbaijani sport shooter.
 She was the first woman to represent Azerbaijan at the Olympics.

-She competed in the 25 m Pistol competition at the 2004 Summer Olympics and won the bronze medal.
-She won a silver medal in the 2002 World Championships.
+She competed in the 25 m Pistol competition at both the 2004 Summer Olympics and the 2002 World Championships, winning a bronze medal and a silver medal, respectively.

 In the 2004 Olympics she also competed in 10 m Air Pistol without winning anything.
 However, she was part of the Soviet national team that set a team world record of 1152 in this discipline in 1985.